 The U.S. National Hurricane Center in Miami said Ingrid, the second hurricane of the Atlantic storm season, could reach the Mexican mainland early Monday after gathering strength over the warm waters of the Gulf of Mexico.
 It was packing top sustained winds of 85 mph (140 kph) as it slowly crawled toward land with little change in strength in hours.

-The center says Manuel, packing top winds of 70 mph (110 kph), was about 40 miles (65 kilometers) from the Pacific coast near Lazaro Cardenas early Sunday and should move inland over the next several hours.
+Manuel, sustaining maximum winds of 70 mph (120 kph), was about 75 miles (120 kilometers) from the Pacific coast near the Mexican port city of Lazaro Cardenas early Sunday.
+Forecasters said that storm was moving toward imminent landfall over the coming hours.

 The Mexican government late Saturday issued a hurricane warning for the country's Pacific Coast from Lazaro Cardenas to Manzanillo.
 The storm was expected to rapidly weaken once it began heading into the Mexican interior through the afternoon.

 Forecasters warned, meanwhile, that both storms presented dangers.

 Manuel was expected to dump 10 to 15 inches of rain over parts of the Mexican states of Oaxaca and Guerrero with maximums of 25 inches possible in some isolated areas.
 Authorities said those rains would present an especially dangerous threat in mountains, where flash floods and mudslides were possible.

 Hurricane Ingrid also was expected to dump very heavy rains.
 It was centered Sunday about 150 miles (240 km) east of Tampico, Mexico, and moving northwest at 7 mph (11 km).
 A hurricane warning from Ingrid was in effect from Cabo Rojo to La Pesca.